 “They’re not just a client.
 They’re not just a number.
 They’re not just a name.
 No, they’re a neighbor,” Miller said.
 “They’re our neighbors.
 We’re here to serve them and take care of them.”

-First up for the day was Mary B. Her stories about water skiing, sun tanning, and boating around Lake Powell, Arizona summers ago invoked a feeling of better days.
+First up for the day was Mary.
+Her stories about water skiing, sun tanning, and boating around Lake Powell, Arizona summers ago invoked a feeling of better days.
 Then she also told us one story of her husband paying an Indycar driver $100 to drive her around the Las Vegas Strip in his Indycar that would make anyone jealous.

 “The driver drove, and I rode,” Mary said.
 “Two laps around the Las Vegas Strip.
 It was so exciting.”